project-kiertotalous/flutter-app/README.md

 Those commands will cover 90% what you ever do with git.

+## Initial commit and its contents

+Currently the repository holds a quickly made skeleton with basic input and output.
+Some comments are provided to explain basic things.
+A package called "maths" is provided locally to demonstrate how it's done.

+All content of the initial commit can and should be modified eventually.
+Nothing is in its final state.

 ## Learn Flutter

 Mess around with this repository, create your own Flutter playground, watch videos.